semrush/intergalactic/website/docs/components/dropdown-menu/dropdown-menu.md

 @## States

-- If the list is taking a long time to load or filter results (e.g., due to a slow connection), the dropdown should display "Loading...".
+- If the list is taking a long time to load or filter results (for example, due to a slow connection), the dropdown should display "Loading...".
-- If a user enters a value that is not in the list, the dropdown should display "Nothing found".
+- If a user enters a value that isn’t in the list, the dropdown should display "Nothing found".
 - If there are backend errors, a warning message should be displayed with the text "Something went wrong.
 Please try again later."

 ![](static/loading-flow.png)